-The offering Issuer Sunoco Logistics Partners Operations L.P.
-Securities \$ of % Senior Notes due 2023. \$ of % Senior Notes due 2043.
-Maturity dates , 2023 for the 2023 notes. , 2043 for the 2043 notes.
-Interest payment dates We will pay interest on the notes in arrears each and , beginning , 2013.
-Mandatory redemption We will not be required to make mandatory redemption or sinking fund payments on the notes or to repurchase the notes at the option of the holders.
-Optional redemption We may redeem some or all of the notes of either series at any time or from time to time prior to maturity.
-If we elect to redeem the 2023 notes prior to, 2022 (the date that is three months prior to the maturity date of the 2023 notes) or redeem the 2043 notes prior to, 2042 (the date that is six months prior to the maturity date of the 2043 notes), we will pay an amount equal to the greater of 100% of the principal amount of the notes to be redeemed and the sum of the present values of the remaining scheduled payments of principal and interest on the notes, plus a make-whole premium.
-If we elect to redeem the 2023 notes) or redeem the 2043 notes on or after, 2022 (the date that is three months prior to the maturity date of the 2023 notes on or after, 2022 (the date that is three months prior to the maturity date of the 2043 notes), we will pay an amount equal to 100% of the principal amount of the notes to be redeemed.
-We will pay an amount equal to 100% of the principal amount of the notes.
-Please read "Description of the notes-Optional redemption."
+THE OFFERING Sunoco Logistics Partners Operations L.P.
+Issuer Securities % Senior Notes due 2024. % Senior Notes due 2044.
+Maturity Dates , 2024 for the 2024 notes. , 2044 for the 2044 notes.
+Interest Payment Dates We will pay interest on the notes in arrears each , beginning We will not be required to make mandatory redemption or sinking fund payments on Mandatory Redemption the notes or to repurchase the notes at the option of the holders.
+Optional Redemption We may redeem some or all of the notes of either series at any time or from time to time prior to maturity.
+If we elect to redeem the 2024 notes prior to the date that is three months prior to the maturity date of the 2024 notes or redeem the 2044 notes prior to the date that is six months prior to the maturity date of the 2044 notes, we will pay an amount equal to the greater of 100% of the principal amount of the notes to be redeemed and the sum of the present values of the remaining scheduled payments of principal and interest on the notes, plus a make-whole premium.
+If we elect to redeem the 2024 notes on or after the date that is three months prior to the maturity date of the 2024 notes or redeem the 2044 notes on or after the date that is six months prior to the maturity date of the 2044 notes, we will pay an amount equal to 100% of the principal amount of the notes to be redeemed.
+We will pay accrued and unpaid interest, if any, on the notes redeemed to the redemption date.
+Please read "Description of the Notes-Optional Redemption."
 Guarantees The notes will be guaranteed by our parent, Sunoco Logistics Partners L.P., on a senior unsecured basis so long as it guarantees any of our other long-term debt.
 Any of our subsidiaries that in the future become guarantors or co-issuers of our long-term debt must guarantee the notes on the same basis.
 If we cannot make payments on the notes when they are due, the guarantors must make them instead.
-Ranking The notes will be our general unsecured obligations.
-The notes will rank equally in right of payment with all our existing and future senior debt, including debt under our revolving credit facilities, our outstanding 8.75% Senior Notes due 2014, 6.125% Senior Notes due